john-cd/rust_howto/src/intro.md

 This book is in its **early days** - feel free to submit an issue or a pull request to the [repo][repo].

 Contributions, from small edits to whole chapters, are most welcome.
 Draft pages are kept in [this folder][drafts].
 An informal (and very long) list of topics of interest is kept in [TODO][todo].
-Embedded examples should be ideally _runnable_ on the [Rust playground][rust-playground]⮳ or at least directly copy-pastable into Rust code.
+Embedded examples should be ideally _runnable_ on the [Rust playground][rust-playground]⮳ or at least directly copy-pasteable into Rust code.
 Please read [CONTRIBUTING.md][contributing] for more details.

 Its long-term goal is the coverage of the 'most commonly used' Rust crates, as defined by [blessed.rs][blessed-rs]⮳, the most downloaded libraries in [crates.io][crates-io]⮳, and 'high quality crates' per [lib.rs][lib-rs]⮳ [statistics][lib-rs-stats]⮳.
 Review [essential crates](links/essential_crates.md) for topic ideas.